realworldocaml/book/book/concurrent-programming/README.md

 module Delayer : Delayer_intf
 ```

 This code isn't particularly long, but it is subtle.
-In particular, note how
+In particular,
-the queue of thunks is used to ensure that the enqueued actions are run in
+note how the queue of thunks is used to ensure that the enqueued
-order, even if the thunks scheduled by `upon` are run out of order.
-This kind
+actions are run in the order they were scheduled, even if the thunks
+scheduled by `upon` are run out of order.
+This kind of subtlety is
-of subtlety is typical of code that involves ivars and `upon`, and because of
+typical of code that involves ivars and `upon`, and because of this,
-this, you should stick to the simpler map/bind/return style of working with
+you should stick to the simpler map/bind/return style of working with
-deferreds when you
+deferreds when you can.<a data-type="indexterm"
-can.<a data-type="indexterm" data-startref="ALbas">&nbsp;</a>
+data-startref="ALbas">&nbsp;</a>

 ::: {data-type=note}
 #### Understanding `bind` in terms of ivars and `upon`